opencv/opencv/doc/tutorials/core/how_to_scan_images/how_to_scan_images.markdown

 Note that the order of the channels is inverse: BGR instead of RGB.
 Because in many cases the memory is large enough to store the rows in a successive fashion the rows may follow one after another, creating a single long row.
 Because everything is in a single place following one after another this may help to speed up the scanning process.
-We can use the @ref cv::isContinuous() function to *ask* the matrix if this is the case.
+We can use the @ref cv::Mat::isContinuous() function to *ask* the matrix if this is the case.
 Continue on to the next section to find an example.

 The efficient way